-A study sponsored by The Bill and Melinda Gates Foundation found that approximately 65% of women and girls in Kenya are unable to afford sanitary pads.
-Other studies have shown that many girls drop out of school when they hit menarche and many miss up to 5 days of school every month.
-Many girls of the schools we work with stayed at home during their periods which led to absenteeism which meant they were always having to play catch-up at school.
-This then leads to many of them dropping out.
+A study by the Bill and Melinda Gates Foundation found nearly 65% of women and girls in Kenya are unable to afford sanitary pads.
+Other studies show that many girls drop out of school when they hit menarche, with many missing up to 5 days of school every month.
+Furthermore, many girls are cornered to engage in 'sex for pads' that leads to 13,000 teenage girls in Kenya dropping out of school annually.
+Our program makes Sanitary Kits and SRH workshops accessible to girls so they stay in school.

 Many girls, especially those living in rural areas, have no option but to skip school during their periods because they don't have access to sanitary pads.
 This naturally affects their attendance and performance in class.
 Absenteeism caused because of this means most girls are playing catch up in class.
 This is evident by the number of girls that drop out of school once they start menstruating.
 This is even more evident in Standard 8, which is the most basic school education one can receive.